 Advocacy Leadership Institute

-The first day of the Institute will focus on learning about the legislative process and health policy; it will include training in policy-making process, advocacy, and media relations.
+The first day of the Institute will focus on learning about the legislative process and health policy; it will include training in the policy-making process and advocacy.
 Sessions will feature guest speakers from Congress, the Administration, and the National Institutes of Health, as well as other health agency officials.
-On the second day participants will visit their respective congressional delegation on Capitol Hill to apply what is learned on the first day.
+On the second day, participants will visit their respective congressional delegation on Capitol Hill to apply what was learned on the first day.

 back to top